About subspaces the most deviating from the coordinate ones: Introduction

-\begin{remark} Our function of distance between subspaces is invariant under taking orthogonal complements (see matrix CS-decomposition in \cite{Golub2013}).
-In terms of 2-sp-graphs this duality looks like taking a graph dual (which is also a 2-sp-graph) with the inverted edge weights.
-The symmetry in Table \ref{tab} reflects this fact. \end{remark}
+for every $k$-dimensional subspace $U$.
+Therefore, the function \eqref{tf} takes the same values as the analogous function defined on $(n-k)$-dimensional subspaces of $\R^n$.
+In terms of 2-sp-graphs, this duality is realized by taking a graph dual (which is also a 2-sp-graph) with the inverted edge weights.
+The symmetry in the rows of Table \ref{tab} reflects this fact. \end{remark}

-Eventually, our expectations were met -- for each tested 2-sp-graph the optimizer reached the desired target function value.
-It was an interesting separate task to analyze the corresponding edge weights given as a floating point numbers, but we will not dwell on that here.
-In order to formally describe them, we will requite the alternative definition of series-parallel graphs equivalent to Definition \ref{sp_def}, and which in particular justifies their second name -- \emph{2-terminal series-parallel graphs}.

-\begin{definition} A series-parallel graph $G$ with terminal vertices $l$ and $r$ is either an edge (l, r) or can be constructed as in 1) or 2):